Online MBA Programs in General Management

 Online programs also can save students money.
 Even when tuition rates are identical, online MBA programs can present more cost-effective alternatives to on-campus programs due to savings on costs like relocation, childcare, and transportation.

-The following guide presents seven general management MBA programs offered entirely online and profiles three outstanding faculty members from universities offering these innovative programs.
+The following guide presents general management MBA programs offered online.

 Meet the Expert: John Fitzgerald, MBA